sap-tutorials/Tutorials/tutorials/hcp-java-basic-app/hcp-java-basic-app.md

   - How to deploy the project to SAP Cloud Platform

 > ### DEPRECATED
->This tutorial deals with writing Java in the Neo environment of SAP Cloud Platform.
-The Neo environment is deprecated.
+>This tutorial, which deals with writing Java in the Neo environment of SAP Cloud Platform, is deprecated.

 > - If you are interested in building Java applications using the SAP Cloud Platform's Cloud Foundry Environment, please see [Create, Debug and Deploy Your First Java App](group.scp-4-java).